 Driver License Disclaimer

 A regular adult driver license is a Class D driver license and is issued to drive motor vehicles (not a commercial motor vehicle or motorcycle.)
-A minor driver is one who is under the age of 21 and is issued a provisional Class D driver license.
+A minor driver is under the age of 21 and is issued a provisional Class D driver license.
+Class A, B, and C are classes for the commercial driver license (CDL.)

 Every resident of Utah who drives a motor vehicle on the highways must have a valid Utah driver license, learner permit, or temporary driving permit.